Robert R Artwohl, MD, PC • 3300 Providence Drive, Suite 309 • Anchorage AK 9950 • Phone: 907-222-6240 • Fax: 907-222-6870

 Frequently overlooked sources of venous insufficiency are the perforator veins.
 These veins have check valves to prevent blood from refluxing from the deep system to the superficial system.
 When these valves fail, a patient can signs and symptoms of venous insufficiency even when the other three saphenous veins are normal.
 And, of course, a patient can suffer from any various combination of refluxing veins.

-The Alaska Vein Clinic will assess each patients for all sources of venous reflux disease: the superficial veins, the perforator veins, and the deep veins; and prescribe an individual treatment plan based on their pattern of reflux.
+The Alaska Vein Clinic will assess each patient for all sources of venous reflux disease: the superficial veins, the perforator veins, and the deep veins; and prescribe an individual treatment plan based on their pattern of reflux.

 Defective Valve & Venous Insufficiency